codr7/forthy2/README.md

 ```

 ### debugging
-`dump-stack` dumps the current stack to standard output without modifying it.
+`dump-stack` dumps the current stack to `STDOUT` without modifying it.

 ```
   1 2 3 dump-stack